moxcomic/archer/README.md

 ## Milestone:

+2024-04-11: We possess not just one Tenhou 9-dan account because we laid out extensive preparations a year ago to achieve our ultimate goal.
+There's an old Chinese saying, "The strength of an army lies not in its numbers but in its unity, and a general's value lies not in his bravery but in his strategy."
+So, we made a thoroughly comprehensive plan a year in advance, and we will ultimately realize our goal.
+Always remember, a high rating and matches do not necessarily mean it's an AI, while an entity with lower ratings and matches, appearing more like a normal person, might indeed be an AI.

 2024-04-09: We adjusted our testers to a level not far from that of normal players, and even so, we still made great progress in rank.
 We believe players should actively learn and continually improve their skills, rather than envying others' ranks or match data.
 Only when your own strength is sufficiently strong can you face all challenges without fear.

 2024-04-02: People commonly believe that higher Ratings and Matches in Mortal indicate stronger gameplay skills, but we disagree.
 We think that an individual's gameplay level has no correlation with these scores.
 Thus, we spent a year collecting matches with Ratings below 90 and Matches below 85 for training.
 We successfully lowered our engine's values to below 90 in Rating and 85 in Matches, and still achieved the rank of Tenhou 9 dan.
 This once again proves our theory that Ratings and Matches are irrelevant metrics.
 Players should not overly concern themselves with these numbers; they are merely a joke.